kleros/corobot/README.md

 > To run the service in production mode use `node -r dotenv/config index.js`.

-> To start with PM2 use `pm2 start --node-args="-r dotenv/config" index.js --name gtcr-notifications`
+> To start with PM2 use `pm2 start --node-args="-r dotenv/config" index.js --name governor-bot`

 ## Other Scripts